kitnil/guix-artwork/website/posts/custom-kernel.md

 ```

 Any keys which are not assigned values inherit their default value from
-the make-linux-libre definition.
+the `make-linux-libre` definition.
 When comparing the two snippets above,
 you may notice that the code comment in the first doesn't actually refer
-to the extra-version keyword; it is actually for configuration-file.
+to the `#:extra-version` keyword; it is actually for `#:configuration-file`.
 Because of this, it is not actually easy to include a custom kernel
 configuration from the definition, but don't worry, there are other ways
 to work with what we do have.

 There are two ways to create a kernel with a custom kernel configuration.
 The first is to provide a standard `.config` file during the build
-process by including an actual `.config` file as a native-input to our
+process by including an actual `.config` file as a native input to our
 custom kernel.
 The
 [following](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/packages/linux.scm#n379)
 is a snippet from the custom 'configure phase of the `make-linux-libre`